 Published on Brock University (http://www.brocku.ca)

-You will be living with a Canadian, English-speaking family.
+You will be living with an English-speaking family.
 This will give you an opportunity to practice your English while learning about Canadian lifestyle and culture.
 Our families all live on a bus route to school.
-The homes are safe, secure, inspected and approved by the Housing Coordinator.
-Your host family will include you in their family activities.
+The homes are inspected and approved by the Housing Coordinator.
+Your Homestay family will include you in their family activities.
 Your family will help you to adjust to Canadian culture and customs.
 Details about your host family will be sent to you prior to your departure from your country.
 Our Housing Coordinator will be able to assist you whenever you have questions or if you just want to talk about your Homestay.

 Please note that Homestay is a commitment for the length of the term and you must notify the Homestay Office at least one month prior to your planned arrival if you wish to be considered for Homestay placement.

 The Homestay deposit is refundable, minus a $100.00 administration fee only if the cancellation is made one month prior to session start date.
 After this time the deposit is not refundable.

 *Homestay is available only to students registered in an ESL Services program until 6 weeks prior to the session start date.
 Applications by International students not registered in an ESL Services program will not be considered before this time and are subject to a $150.00 placement fee.

 What to expect from the Homestay Family